NBruegg/Pandas_Baseball_Stats_Project/README.md

 -
 Note: this project only utilizes data from the current 2022 MLB season.
 -
-* 7/20/2022 - The error show on line [43] resulted from accidentally running the cell after column 'year' was already deleted.
+* 7/20/2022 - The error show on line [43] resulted from accidentally running the cell after column 'year' had already deleted.